Efficient and Deterministic Search Strategy Based on Residual Projections for Point Cloud Registration with Correspondences: Experiments

 \subsubsection{KITTI dataset experiments}

-Following the data preparation strategy in~\cite{chen2022deterministic,bai2021pointdsc,choy2019fully}, we evaluate the performance of the proposed method on the KITTI dataset\cite{geiger2012we}.
+KITTI\cite{geiger2012we} is an outdoor driving scenarios dataset captured with an onboard 64-beam LiDAR.
+The point clouds are contaminated with large noise as they are collected in a dynamic scene.
+Following the data preparation strategy in~\cite{chen2022deterministic,bai2021pointdsc,choy2019fully}, we evaluate the performance of the proposed method on the KITTI dataset.
 The initial correspondences are generated using the learning-based descriptor FCGF\cite{choy2019fully}, and the inlier threshold is set to $0.6\si{\metre}$.
 For successful registration, we set the thresholds for rotation error ($E_{\bm{R}}$) and translation error ($E_{\bm{t}}$) to $5\degree$ and $0.6\si{\metre}$, respectively.
-In addition to comparing the performance of Ours against traditional methods such as RANSAC, TEASER, FGR, GC-RANSAC, and TR-DE, we also compare it with learning-based methods, including DGR\cite{choy2020deep} and PointDSC\cite{bai2021pointdsc}.
+In addition to comparing the performance of Ours against traditional methods such as RANSAC, TEASER, FGR, GC-RANSAC, TR-DE, SC$^2$-PCR, and MAC, we also compare it with learning-based outlier rejection methods, including DGR, PointDSC, and Hunter.
 Notably, the learning-based descriptor FCGF outperforms traditional descriptors, resulting in a relatively low outlier rate for FCGF-based correspondences (approximately $58.7\%$ on average).
-Consequently, GORE is significantly slow on the KITTI dataset, and therefore, we do not report its results.
+Consequently, GORE is significantly slow on the KITTI dataset, so we do not report its results.